pratidnya-anekar/CPP-sheet/README.md

 # CPP-sheet

-This is the CPP Programming sheet for study and it also includes algorithms
+This is the CPP programming sheet for study and includes concepts for algorithms.